Sarah Michelle Gellar: Beginnings and breakthrough (1981–1996)

-Gellar portrayed 13-year-old Mollie in the initial production of Neil Simon's play Jake's Women, which ran at the Old Globe Theatre in San Diego, California, from March to April 1990.
+Gellar made her stage debut in the off-Broadway production The Widow Claire (1986–1987) at the Circle in the Square Theatre.
+She portrayed 13-year-old Mollie in the initial production of Neil Simon's play Jake's Women, which ran at the Old Globe Theatre in San Diego, California, from March to April 1990.
 In 1991, she was cast as a young Jacqueline Bouvier in A Woman Named Jackie.
 The miniseries won the Emmy Award for Outstanding Limited Series.
 Gellar obtained her first leading role, as a mayor's manipulative daughter, in the 1992 syndicated teen serial Swans Crossing, which chronicled the lives of a group of wealthy teenagers.
 She felt that playing a "villainous" character gave her the call for "better and more varied acting skills", while the gig's weekly payment proved a financial aid for Gellar and her mother.
 The series ran for a 65-episode season and earned her two Young Artist Award nominations for Best Young Actress.

 Gellar made her debut on the ABC soap opera All My Children in 1993, playing Kendall Hart, the long-lost teenage daughter of character Erica Kane (Susan Lucci).
 As she got the role, Gellar was complimented as having the acting talent and the "forceful personality" needed to go up against Lucci's experience; Kendall was supposed to be like a younger version of Erica.
 Her stint on the show was successful as "longtime fans of the soap saw her as the second coming of Erica".
 Writers showcased her more after her initial reception and she became a household name to the soap opera medium.
 In 1995, at the age of eighteen, she won a Daytime Emmy Award for Outstanding Younger Actress in a Drama Series for the role.
 The same year, Gellar left the show and moved to Los Angeles to pursue other acting opportunities.
 In 1996, she filmed the ABC television film Beverly Hills Family Robinson, in which she played a spoiled adolescent.